Los Angeles Area Beach Guide Seeking

 Just west of Malibu (Malibu faces south, not west), you'll find Zuma Beach County Park and adjacent Point Dume State Beach.

 Zuma offers a wide and wonderful beach with great surf and facilities.
 Tall cliffs back up Point Dume State Beach.

 Beyond Pepperdine University, along Pacific Coast Highway, California Highway 1, in Malibu, you pass several public beaches, but continue on to Zuma Beach, the cool place to bask along these shores.
 Coming from Los Angeles, you turn right to access a tunnel that leads to the beaches on the left.

 Although extremely popular with the teen and university crowd, Zuma is also a great family beach.
 There's room for everyone.

 At Zuma, you'll find varying age groups and interests occupying specific areas of sand.
 Find your mates, or integrate.

 In So Cal more than in likely anyplace else in the world, people group themselves by leisure time interests more than by family background or economic status.
 Surfers with surfers.
 Harley bikers with Harley bikers.
 Swing dancers with the same, etc. This allows considerably more social mobility than in most areas of the world.

 One thing these groups agree on is the Zuma and Dume are among the finest California beaches.
 Only some overly large washrooms and changing structures mar the natural scene.

 Public transit > MTA brings you from Los Angeles and Santa Monica.

-Much of Malibu has very limited beach access, unless you are wealthy enough to own one of its beach front homes, unusual in California, which prides itself on its miles of free beach parks.
+Much of Malibu offers limited beach access, unless you are wealthy enough to own one of its beach front homes, unusual in California, which prides itself on its miles of free beach parks.

-Marked public pathways do exist between some beach homes that give access to the water.
+Even where homes line the beaches, marked public pathways do exist between some beach homes, which give access to the water.

-Time your use with low tide, and don't venture too close to the homes.
-(For obvious reasons, security can be tight around these wealthy and often celebrity homes.
-Residents may not be shy about calling the police.)
+Time your use with low tide, and do not venture too close to the homes.
+For obvious reasons, security can be tight around these wealthy and often celebrity occupied homes.
+Residents may not be shy about calling the police.